Subscribe: Amazon | Apple Podcasts | Spotify | YouTube

 Show Notes

-Berven discusses Nationwide’s efforts to increase property resilience and advocacy for wider adoption of building codes in the U.S. He shares insights from Nationwide’s commercial lines protection survey, highlighting the concerns and impacts of severe weather on businesses.
+Mark discusses Nationwide’s efforts to increase property resilience and advocacy for wider adoption of building codes in the U.S. He shares insights from Nationwide’s commercial lines protection survey, highlighting the concerns and impacts of severe weather on businesses.
 He also discusses various technologies that Nationwide is evaluating and implementing to prevent losses.
-Berven also talks about the role of agent partners in promoting resilience, as well as customer engagement.
+Mark also talks about the role of agent partners in promoting resilience, as well as customer engagement.
 He also discusses how insurer support for the Insurance Institute for Business & Home Safety is producing valuable research and data on resilience and risk mitigation strategies.

 Mark Berven